pietrodn/filter-bubble/slide.md

 ## Information

 * **Friendly world syndrome**: some of the most important problem don't reach our view at all
     * We can miss major news and events
-    * This was not possible with e.g. traditional newspapers
+    * This is not possible with traditional newspapers
 * In the filter bubble, the **public sphere** is less relevant
 * Filters block **important, unpleasant things** that we *should* care about
     * Some topics will always be *not likable*: war, homelessness, poverty...
 * *Relevance* is the only metric, and *importance* matters less
 * The **choice** about what to read is no more in readers' hands
-    * Contents inside your personal bubble aren't shown
+    * Readers are not exposed to contents inside their personal bubble
-* Often there's no way to disable the personalization
+* Worst case scenario: **deliberate use of filters to shape the public opinion**

 # Case study: Facebook (and Google)